-This booklet contains information about your council tax for the financial year beginning on 1 April 2023.
+This booklet contains information about your council tax for the financial year beginning on 1 April 2024.
 It tells you how much you will pay, how the money will be used and how much goes to other organisations, such as the Greater London Authority (GLA), which is headed by the Mayor of London.

 Every house in the country receives a council tax bill.
-Whether you live in a house or a flat, own your own house or rent, everyone has to pay council tax, which helps to pay for the services that Hillingdon Council delivers for local people - everything from leisure centres, young people's centres, children's centres and libraries to waste and recycling, parks, keeping you safe, services for the elderly and housing.
+Whether you live in a house or a flat, own your own house or rent, everyone has to pay council tax, which helps to pay for the services that Hillingdon Council delivers for local people - everything from leisure centres, family hubs and libraries to waste and recycling, parks, keeping you safe, services for the elderly and housing.